-You’ve built a snazzy new website with all the bells and whistles, spent weeks tirelessly optimizing your search engine ranking and perfecting your marketing strategy.
+You’ve got a new website with all the bells and whistles, spent weeks tirelessly working on search engine optimisation and perfecting your marketing strategy.
 You sit back, cross your arms and wait eagerly to reap the rewards.

 But what’s to say any of it was even worth the hassle?